 This is a perpetual pregnancy calendar that you can use as a reminder calendar.
 There is no week-by-week pregnancy information inside, since you can buy books or find online information to find more detail information on pregnancy.
 You can use this calendar to remind you on pregnancy weeks that have been elapsed.
 But, in this calendar you can put your plan or schedule following your pregnancy, for example, doctor visits, newborn preparation, pregnancy shopping, food supplement schedule, cesarean schedule etc.

-This is a two-year calendar where you can fully monitor your 9 month pregnancy within two year calendar period.
+This is a one page calendar with custom starting month where you can fully monitor your 9 month pregnancy within 12-month period.

-- Type the beginning of your last menstrual cycle in cell V5
+- Type the beginning of your last menstrual cycle/menstruation date in cell P4

-- Type the length of your menstrual cycle period in cell V6
+- Type the length of your menstrual cycle period in cell P5

-- Select your start day of the week for this calendar by select from Sunday-Monday drop down menu in cell K2.
+- Select your start day of the week for this calendar by select from Sunday-Monday drop down menu in cell AA6.

 - Print this calendar and stick it in your room.
 You can manually write and mark new important dates directly in the calendar.